-- Computers. a device or unit that operates separately from the CPU but is connected to it, as a magnetic disk or tape unit or a printer.
+- a device or unit that operates separately from the CPU but is connected to it, such as a mouse, printer, speakers, etc.

 Origin of peripheral